-Andrew Farmer is a disabled writer/performer & comedian based in Los Angeles, CA. He's a recipient of the 2018 Jonathan Larson Grant, and his work has been produced at The Museum of Modern Art, Ars Nova, Playwrights Horizons Downtown, Joe’s Pub, The Williamstown Theatre Festival, The Walker Space, Theater Aspen and The Yale School of Drama.
+Andrew Farmer is a disabled writer/performer & comedian based in Los Angeles, CA. He was a “New Face” at The Just For Laughs Festival in Montreal, and a recipient of the Jonathan Larson Grant.
+His theatrical work has been produced at The Museum of Modern Art, Ars Nova, The Elysian, Playwrights Horizons Downtown, Joe’s Pub, The Williamstown Theatre Festival, The Walker Space, Theater Aspen and The Yale School of Drama.

-Alongside SNL writer, Anna Drezen, he is the co-host of the comedy/horror podcast, Scary Stories to Tell on the Pod, produced by the Forever Dog Network.
+Alongside Anna Drezen, he is the co-host of the comedy/horror podcast, Scary Stories to Tell on the Pod, produced by the Forever Dog Network.

 With composer/lyricist Andrew R. Butler, he has written book for American Cryptids (Joe’s Pub, The Civilians R&D Group), Finn The Fearless (Ars Nova, Theater Aspen, The Polyphone Festival), BLESSING (commissioned by Playwrights Horizons, Yale Institute for Music Theatre) and The Miraculous Journey of Edward Tulane (commissioned by TheatreworksUSA).
 With composer/lyricist Nate Weida, he has written book for Boats And (Ars Nova, Williams College residency).